 • Isolate differences between those hit and those not.

-• Test changing those factors on hit pages but use this method of analysis with caution because
+• Test changing those factors on hit pages but use this method of analysis with caution because the pages hit most might not be the pages earning you the penalty.

 • Make a list of your different types of pages.
 Eg, forum, quality article, low quality article, light category, quality category, product, blog post, etc. Put the list in a column in a spreadsheet and start building a table.